Image synthesis for an optical system

 Creating a target and its motion model

-The first thing we will do is to set the appearance of the target and its motion model.
-As a target we have chosen a visible "plus" sign, and the resulting matrix stores the intensity values of its pixels.
-According to the specified motion model, the target will move from the centre of the image to its lower right corner.
+First of all, we will set the appearance of the target and the model of its movement.
+We chose a noticeable plus sign as a target, and the resulting matrix stores the intensity values of its pixels.
+According to the specified motion model, the target will move from the center of the image to its lower right corner.

 target = [zeros(3,11)